TechDufus/TravLang/manual/README.md

-OCAML DOCUMENTATION
+travlang DOCUMENTATION
 ===================

 Prerequisites
 -------------

-- Any prerequisites required to build the OCaml compiler from sources.
+- Any prerequisites required to build the travlang compiler from sources.

 - A LaTeX installation.